fuchodeveloper/blog/content/blog/react-usedeferredvalue-hook/index.md

 **Takeaways:**

-- The `useDeferredValue` hook should be used for updates that potentially expensive on your application.
+- The `useDeferredValue` hook should be used for updates that are potentially expensive on your application.
 - If your application is really slow, then it might be better to address the cause instead of using the hook to cover it up.